-- High Performance – the Angular Universal Support helps render the apps on a server, and Google has already created the set of tools for this particular purpose.
+- High Performance – The Angular Universal Support helps render the apps on a server, and Google has already created the set of tools for this particular purpose.
 High performance is also predetermined by the Google Long – Term Support (LTS) maintaining the Angular ecosystem and developing it.

-- Large Ecosystem – well-known Angular Resources incorporates the UI environments, IDEs, analytics tools, facilities for ASP.NET, etc.
+- Large ecosystem – Well-known Angular Resources incorporates the UI environments, IDEs, analytics tools, facilities for ASP.NET, etc.

 Disadvantages of Angular

-- Transferring legacy systems from AngularJS to Angular – the difference between AngularJS and Angular is huge, thus it takes a lot of time and effort to migrate the legacy systems.
+- Transferring legacy systems from AngularJS to Angular – The difference between AngularJS and Angular is huge; thus, it takes a lot of time and effort to migrate the legacy systems.

-- Learning difficulty – the junior developers have to cover the bundle of things while learning Angular such as components, modules, dependency injection, and many other things.
+- Learning difficulty – The junior developers have to cover the bundle of things while learning Angular, such as components, modules, dependency injection, and many other things.

-- The CLI documentation is poorly described and it does take a while for the developer to find out more about the CLI’s documentation on GitHub or other forums.
+- The CLI documentation is poorly described, and it does take a while for the developer to find out more about the CLI’s documentation on GitHub or other forums.

-WHAT’S NEW IN 2021
+TOP FRONT-END FRAMEWORKS: WHAT’S NEW IN 2023

 Advantages of Flutter